kubeshop/testkube/docs/docs/testkube-pro-on-prem/articles/usage-guide.md

                   default_role: run
                 - name: production_2
 ```
-Note: the default organization and environment mapping only apply on first sign in.
-After you can remove users from environments or change roles thru Testkube UI.
+Note: The default organization and environment mapping only apply on first sign in.
+After, you can remove users from environments or change roles thru Testkube UI.

 Additionally, by default, Testkube Pro creates a personal organization for every new user.
 When using default organization and environment configuration, you can turn off personal organizations using the following config: